-According to Fast Company, of nearly 200 billion emails sent every day worldwide, 84% are considered to be spam.
+According to Fast Company, of nearly 200 billion emails sent worldwide, 84% are considered spam.
 “The key thing to remember is that a spam filter is trying to remove commercial advertisements and promotions,” Ben explains.
 “Hence, avoid Spam Trigger Words and Phishing scam phrases.
-However, there is no complete list of spam trigger words, therefore, words that are common in ad emails should be avoided.
-If you are sending emails for commercial purposes e.g newsletters etc. then you need to be as transparent as possible.”
+However, there is no complete list of spam trigger words; therefore, words that are common in ad emails should be avoided.
+If you are sending emails for commercial purposes, e.g., newsletters, etc., then you need to be as transparent as possible.”

 Depending on the email service provider you’re using, Roy says, ensure that your new subscriber whitelists you.
 Send the instructions as part of our welcome email.

 By whitelisting your address, a subscriber is saying “I’ve determined that your content is valuable enough for me to make sure I receive it in my inbox.”- Kelly Lorenz

 2. On Email Subjects Lines That Get More Opens: Be clear & concise

 Your subject line often determines whether your email gets opened or not.
 Good subject lines are often personal or descriptive and give the recipient a reason to check out your content.
 “Write a subject line that either state a benefit for the recipient or invokes the curiosity of some sort, and so they have reason to open your emails.
 Play with words and test different subject lines.”
 Roy says.“It can help address your target audience in the subject line directly, e.g., African Entrepreneurs or Marketers.
 Knowing your audience is the key — mine your data and see what subject lines work the best for you and reuse them.”

 Says Ben: Funny subject lines can really stick out among other emails.
 However, you will need to be careful here and display tact as humor is subjective.
 So know your audience!